kailash-manasarovar/statement/docs/timeline/2021/january.md

 - When I did [the detox in Glastonbury in 2022](../2022/july.md#glastonbury), the female host was called Fiona, and I thought maybe the dream was something to do with her, but that really didn't make any sense.
 - You know, I wonder, could Hazel Smith's real name be Fiona?
 - Or is it the name of the woman who heads up the global long-game investigation that's finally about to...?
+- Probably not.
+In August 2026, I don't believe they're interested in stopping the rape-porn rot at all.